-Believe it or not, The Old Fire Station was once in fact a fully operational FIRE STATION back in the days of 1904.
-Seeing the red paint, what kind of cuisine would you have expected them to serve?
+Believe it or not, The Old Fire Station was once in fact a fully operational Fire Station back in the days of 1904.
+Seeing the red paint in all its glory, what kind of cuisine do you think they serve?

-In the summer months, the full length windows open to welcome in beams of sunshine while remaining closed in the winter to preserve the warmth radiating from the candles wrapping diners in a sultry veil of amber, mahogany and burgundy.
-The shadows created from the flames danced around the dark wooden furniture and the victorian picture frames that floated above us.
+In the summer months, the full length windows open to welcome in beams of sunshine while remaining closed in the winter to preserve the warmth radiance of the candles wrapping diners in a sultry veil of amber, mahogany and burgundy.
+The shadows created from the flames flickered around the dark wooden furniture and the victorian picture frames that floated above us.

 Don’t forget to greet the doorman on your way in, he guards the main entrance without a blink…creepy.